It is the heart that gives,

 Fees and Services As Your Wedding Minister or Officiant

-Rev. Robin Renteria's fees are competitive with other wedding ministers and wedding officiants in the Raleigh, Durham, Chapel Hill area.
-She will discuss her fees and work out payment plans with you at your free consultation.
+Rev. Robin Renteria's fees are competitive with other local wedding ministers officiants.
+She discusses fees and works out payment plans at your free consultation.

-In addition to planning, meeting, review, writing, and travel time, Rev. Robin Renteria arrives about 45 minutes before your ceremony to coordinate with other professionals and to meet your needs, and she sets aside an hour for your ceremony so that if you start a little late, as most weddings do, there is no rush or worry.
+The length of a wedding ceremony is no indication of the time required to create it.
+In addition to planning, meeting, review, writing, and travel time, Rev. Robin Renteria arrives about 45 minutes before your ceremony for essential coordination, and sets aside an hour for your ceremony so that there are no worries.
 Even a small backyard wedding can easily require eight to ten hours of Rev. Robin Renteria's time.

 Your wedding ceremony is the heart and soul of your wedding day.

-While you’ve carefully planned every aspect of your day, the only truly essential element of your wedding is the ceremony.
+The only truly essential element of your wedding day is the ceremony.

 As a UU minister, a non-denominational wedding minister, a wedding officiant, or a wedding celebrant Rev. Robin Renteria primarily serves the NC Triangle: Orange, Durham, Wake, Chatham, and Alamance counties and the towns of Chapel Hill, Carrboro, Durham, Raleigh, Hillsborough, Cary, Mebane, Holly Springs, Fuquay Varina, Apex, Bahama, Burlington, and Efland.